solid/web-access-control-spec/README.md

 1. First, it checks for the existence of an individual corresponding ACL resource.
 (That is, it checks if `paper1.acl` exists.)
-If this individual ACL resource exists, the server uses the Authorization statements in that ACL.
+If this individual ACL resource exists, the server uses the
+  `acl:accessTo </documents/papers/paper1.acl>` statements in that ACL.
 No other statements apply.
 2. If no individual ACL exists, the server next checks to see if the `/documents/papers/` container (in which the document resides) has its own ACL resource (here, `/documents/papers/.acl`).
-If it finds that, the server reads each authorization in the container's ACL, and if any of them contain an `acl:default` predicate, the server will use them (as if they were specified in `paper1.acl`).
-Again, if any such authorizations are found, the process stops there and no other statements apply.
+If it finds that, the server uses the `acl:default </documents/papers/>` statements in that ACL.
+No other statements apply.
+Note that this behavior is likely to change in the future, so that ACL docs that contain no `acl:default` statements are skipped.
+Please join the discussion at https://github.com/solid/specification/issues/55.
 3. If the document's container has no ACL resource of its own, the search continues upstream, in the *parent* container.
-The server would check if `/documents/.acl` exists, and then `/.acl`, until it finds some authorizations that contain `acl:default`.
+The server would check if `/documents/.acl` exists, and then `/.acl`, until it finds some ACL document that exists.
 4. Since the root container (here, `/`) MUST have its own ACL resource, the server would use the authorizations there as a last resort.